Breadcrumb

 This, of course. is where our expert advice comes in but you should also be aware of and consider how much time you want to spend on the road as opposed to exploring particular destinations and attractions.

-Our tip: although the driving is great and the scenery spectacular don't try and fit too much in.
+Our tip: although the driving is great and the scenery is spectacular, don't try and fit too much in.
 Each region and destination has lots to explore and experience.

-To comfortably visit both the North and South Islands by road you will need at least 14 days.
-It can be done in a little less with a couple of longer drives or if you decide to skip some sections and take the train (Picton to Christchurch) or fly between the North and South Island, from Rotorua to Christchurch or Queenstown, for instance.
+Although most recommend between 5 - 10 days to travel New Zealand, we've found this advice is usually solid if you're only planning on visiting one of the Islands.
+To comfortably visit both the North and South Islands by road, you will need at least 14 - 21 days.
+It can be done in a little less with a couple of longer drives or if you decide to skip some sections and take the train (Picton to Christchurch), or fly between the North and South Island, from Rotorua to Christchurch or Queenstown, for instance.

-Our experience of what planning tours over 12 years suggests:
+If you want a quick breakdown of ideal tour lengths, our experience of what planning tours over 20 years suggests:

-• 14-21 days allows for a more extensive trip with a good amount of 2 night stops and also allows time to include locations such as Milford Sound and Kaikoura or the Coromandel and Bay of Islands, which might not be possible on shorter time frames.
+• 14 - 21 - An extensive holiday with more time to Explore: If you're looking at experiencing some of New Zealand's multi-day hikes or more remote experiences, or even just both Island's in one trip, then this is the perfect tour length for you.
+14 - 21 days allows for a more extensive trip with a good amount of 2 night stops, and also allows time to include locations such as Milford Sound, Kaikoura, or the Coromandel and Bay of Islands - which might not be possible on shorter time frames.

-• Anything over 21 days means you can start to tailor an itinerary to suit your interests rather than letting the time frame dictate what is possible.
+• 21 and above: Anything over 21 days means you can start to tailor an itinerary to suit your interests rather than letting the time frame dictate what is possible.
+If you're wanting to see absolutely everything New Zealand has to offer without time constraints, then this tour length is for you.

 Categories: